-78. It is notable that according to WASPA's records, this is the first successful complaint that has been lodged against the Member of this kind.
+- 73. It is notable that according to WASPA's records, this is the first successful complait that has been lodged against the Member of this kind.
 Furthermore, the Member took immediate action to remove the non-compliant advertisement after being made aware thereof.
 The Member was also transparent in sharing their employee's communications relating to the non-compliant service.
-These mitigating factors have been taken into consideration and weighed up against the fact that their non-compliance created actual and potential harm to consumers on numerous networks.
+These mitigating factors have been taken into consideration and weighed up against the fact that their non-compliance created actual and potential harm to consumers on numerous networks. - 74.
+The numerous breaches of the WASPA Code of Conduct that have been upheld are of a serious nature and there is a risk of substantial harm to consumers who are subjected to promotional tactics such as those employed by the Member to promote this service.
+The fact that the Member was grossly negligent and maintains that this was only on the Cell C network, when it has been proven to be otherwise, were also considered as aggravating factors. - 75.
+Following the sanctions imposed in complaint 57365, it is important to note that that the material issues in both complaints are based on the exact same landing page, merchant, carrier-hosted payment page, service and gateway connection.
+If the tester in this complaint had proceeded to complete the subscription and click on the Terms and Conditions on the Member's landing page, the material issues in both complaints would have been identical.
+These factors were also taken into consideration when imposing the following sanctions:

-- 79. The numerous breaches of the WASPA Code of Conduct that have been upheld are of a serious nature and there is a risk of substantial harm to consumers who are subjected to promotional tactics such as those employed by the Member to promote this service.
-The fact that the Member was grossly negligent and maintains that this was only on the Cell C network, when it has been proven to be otherwise, were also considered as aggravating factors. - 80.
-I have taken clause 24.34 of the WASPA Code of Conduct into consideration, and based on the aforegoing, the following sanctions are imposed: - 80.1.
-R5 000 fine for the breach of clauses 5.4, 5.5 and 5.7; - 80.2.
-R10 000 fine for the breach of clauses 8.7 and 8.8; - 80.3.
-R10 000 fine for the breach of clauses 12.1 and 12.2; - 80.4.
-R10 000 fine for the breach of clauses 15.4, 15.5, 15.8, 15.8A, 15.24; and - 80.5.
-R10 000 suspended fine for the breach of clauses 18.2, 18.4, and 18.6. - 81.
-The fine of R10 000 for breach of clauses 18.2, 18.4, and 18.6 are suspended for a period of 12 (twelve) months provided that the Member is not held liable for an infringement of the relevant clauses within this period. - 82.
-Furthermore, the Member is ordered to provide the customers who were directly impacted by the non-compliance of their service with a full immediate refund, relating to the subscription fees, and the service termination costs.
+- 75.1.
+R5 000 fine for the breach of clauses 5.4 and 5.5; - 75.2.
+R10 000 suspended fine for the breach of clauses 8.7 and 8.8; - 75.3.
+R10 000 suspended fine for the breach of clauses 12.1 and 12.2; - 75.4.
+R10 000 suspended fine for the breach of clauses 15.4 and 15.5; and - 75.5.
+R10 000 suspended fine for the breach of clauses 18.2, 18.4, and 18.6. - 76.
+All the fines, besides the R5000 fine at clause 78.1 above, are suspended for a period of 12 (twelve) months provided that the Member is not held liable for an infringement of the relevant clauses within this period.